kyma-project/nats-manager/docs/user/troubleshooting/03-05-nats-troubleshooting.md

 1. Ensure that you have access to the NATS server (see [Accessing the NATS Server Using CLI](https://github.com/kyma-project/nats-manager/blob/main/docs/user/01-10-access-nats-server.md)).

-2. Port-forward to a NATS Pod:
+2. Port-forward to a NATS Pod.

    ```bash
    kubectl -n kyma-system port-forward svc/eventing-nats 4222